One colorful resolution to the neutrino mass generation, three lepton flavor universality anomalies, and the Cabibbo angle anomaly: Introduction

 \ei

-Whether these $2-5\, \sigma$ anomalies will persist is not predictable; the future improvement on the theoretical predictions and the experimental measurements will be the ultimate arbiters.
-However, at this moment, it is interesting to speculate whether all the above mentioned anomalies and the neutrino mass can be explained simultaneously.
+Whether these $2-5\, \sigma$ anomalies will persist is not predictable; the future improvement on the theoretical predictions\footnote{ For example, the recent lattice study\cite{Borsanyi:2020mff} suggests the SM prediction used to derive $\tri a_\mu$ needs to be revised, and there is no significant tension with the recent FNAL experimental determination. } and the experimental measurements will be the ultimate arbiters.
+However, at this moment, it is interesting to speculate whether all the above-mentioned anomalies and the neutrino mass can be explained simultaneously.
 In this paper, we point out one of such resolutions.
-With the addition of three scalar leptoquarks, $T(3,3,1/3)$, $D(3,2,1/6)$, and $S(3,1,2/3)$, and a pair of vector fermion, $b'_{L,R}(3,1,-1/3)$, the plethoric new parameters ( mostly the Yukawa couplings) allow one to reconcile all data contemporarily.
+With the addition of three scalar leptoquarks, $T(3,3,-1/3)$, $D(3,2,1/6)$, and $S(3,1,2/3)$, and a pair of vector fermion, $b'_{L,R}(3,1,-1/3)$, the plethoric new parameters ( mostly the Yukawa couplings) allow one to reconcile all data contemporarily.
 Parts of the particle content of this model had been employed in the past to accommodate some of the anomalies.
 However, to our best knowledge, this model as whole is new to comprehensively interpret all the observed deviations from the SM.

 The paper is laid out as follows: in Sec.\ref{sec:model} we spell out the model and the relevant ingredients.
 Following that in Sec.\ref{sec:howitworks} we explain how each anomaly and the neutrino mass generation works in our model.
 Next we discuss the various phenomenological constraint and provide some model parameter samples in Sec.\ref{sec:pheno} .
 In Sec.\ref{sec:discussion} we discuss some phenomenological consequences, and the UV origin of the flavor pattern of the parameter space.
 Then comes our conclusion in Sec.\ref{sec:conclusion}.
 Some details of our notation and the low energy effective Hamiltonian are collected in the Appendix.